airtonix/frontend-styleguide/docs/components/modifiers.md

   .like-button--disabled { /* ... */ }
   ```

-## Element variants
+## Element modifiers
-Elements may also have variants.
+Elements may also have modifiers.

 ```scss
   .shopping-card { /* ... */ }